 6.2.2.5.4.9 (c) Replace the existing text with: “As required by the pressure receptacle standard or technical code, carry out or supervise the tests of pressure receptacles as required for design type approval.”

-6.2.2.5.4.9 After the penultimate sentence starting “After prototype testing has been carried out with satisfactory results and all applicable requirements of 6.2.2.5.4 have been satisfied, a design type approval certificate shall be issued, which shall include the name and address of the manufacturer, results and conclusions of the examination, and the necessary data for identification of the design type.
-“A reservation shall be included in the design type approval certificate if it was not possible to evaluate exhaustively the compatibility of the materials of construction with the contents of the pressure receptacle when the certificate was issued.”
+6.2.2.5.4.9 Amend the penultimate sentence as follows:

+“After prototype testing has been carried out with satisfactory results and all applicable requirements of 6.2.2.5.4 have been satisfied, a design type approval certificate shall be issued, which shall include the name and address of the manufacturer, results and conclusions of the examination, and the necessary data for identification of the design type.
+If it was not possible to evaluate exhaustively the compatibility of the materials of construction with the contents of the pressure receptacle when the certificate was issued, a statement that compatibility assessment was not completed shall be included in the design type approval certificate.”.

+The current last sentence (“If the manufacturer is denied….for such denial.”) remains unchanged.

 Very often the customer for a pressure receptacle does not specify what gases are to be transported.
 In such cases it not possible for the check on compatibility as required by 6.2.1.2.1 to be carried out at time of manufacture.
 The proposed reservation in the certificate will ensure that the customer is aware that a compatibility check is required.

+Ref. doc: ST/SG/AC.10/C.3/2019/21 as amended by ST/SG/AC.10/C.3/2019/52)

 6.2.2.7 Amend the Note by replacing “6.2.2.9 and marking” with “6.2.2.9, marking” and inserting at the end “and marking requirements for closures are given in 6.2.2.11”.

 6.2.2.7.1 In the first sentence replace “pressure receptacles” with “pressure receptacle shells and closed cryogenic receptacles”.